ibm-build-lab/watsonx-wxd-setup-and-ingestion/README.md

 # Setting Up and Ingesting Files into Elasticsearch

-This repository contains Python 3.10 code assets designed to configure an instance of **Elasticsearch** and ingest files into an index in **Elasticsearch**.
+This repository contains **Python 3.10** code assets designed to configure an instance of **Elasticsearch** and ingest files into an index in **Elasticsearch**.
 The stored files are embedded using Elastic's ELSER model and can be used for use-cases such as Retrieval Augmented Generation.

+**NOTE:** these scripts may not work with versions beyond 3.10

 Currently supported file types:
 | File Type | Loader |